BOOK EARLY! Save MoreEarly Bookings Save Up to 40%

 Summer has officially begun, at least in Greece and Santorini, and temperatures are already beginning to soar.
 While cars drivers are increased on the road, the trip can be challenging at times.
 Here are some summer driving tips, which will help you make the most of your summer travel plans.

+Differences between driving in winter and summer are significant.
 Summer is vacation time, which means more road congestion.
-This leads, some times, to traffic jams and frustrated drivers.
+This leads, sometimes, to traffic jams and frustrated drivers.
 Do your part to avoid things that can irritate other drivers.
 Be patient with drivers and remember that vacationers are not familiar with the area so they may make sudden stops or drive slow.
 Cooler heads should prevail as temperatures rise.

 Responsible behavior.
 Are you crossing at the crosswalk?
 Are you looking out for pedestrians and cyclists while driving?
 Are you free of dangerous distractions such as cell phones while driving?
 Are you wearing your seat belt and obeying the speed limit?
 Remember, safety begins with you.